Collabora Office 24.04 Help

 Selecting the option button sets the scope of the new key combination to be applicable in all of Collabora Office or only in documents of the current module.

-Select a key combination from the Shortcut keys list box and click Modify.
+Select a key combination from the Shortcut keys list box and click Assign.

 Choose Tools - Customize - Events.